-Options says that as CV4L was not a regulated adviser and acted only as an introducer, Mr T was classified as a direct client of Options.
+Options says that as CV4L was not a regulated adviser and acted only as an introducer, Mr J was classified as a direct client of Options.

-Mr T said he received an unsolicited telephone call asking if he wanted to meet with an independent financial adviser to obtain a free pension review.
-Mr T says he was then contacted by CV4L and was advised to open an Options SIPP, move his existing pensions with Business Z to it, and invest in Salinas Sea.
-Mr T told us CV4L completed the SIPP application form for him to sign and then arranged the transfer on his behalf.

-Neither Mr T nor Options have provided copies of documents recording the recommendation Mr T says he was given by CV4L.
+Mr J says he was advised by CV4L to open an Options SIPP, move his existing pensions to it, and invest in Salinas Sea.
+Neither Mr J nor Options have provided copies of documents recording the recommendation Mr J says he was given by CV4L.

-Mr T's SIPP application form was accompanied by a letter of authority dated 13 February 2012 and signed by Mr T, which said:
+I have seen a copy of Mr J's SIPP application form which was accompanied by a letter of authority dated 11 December 2012 and signed by Mr J, which said:

-"I [Mr T] authorise and instruct [Options] as the Administrator of my [Options] Pension Scheme and [Options Trustees] as the Trustee to provide [CV4L], the authorized representative of Oasis Atlántico, with any information whatsoever they may require in relation to my scheme's purchase of an investment into the Salinas Sea investment."
+"I [Mr J] authorise and instruct [Options] as the Administrator of my [Options] Pension Scheme and [Options Trustees] as the Trustee to provide Cape Verde4 Life, the authorized representative of Oasis Atlántico, with any information whatsoever they may require in relation to my scheme's purchase of an investment into the Salinas Sea investment."